 Before settling in New York City, Hannah Fergesen worked and went to school in Denver, where she obtained her degree in Writing for Film and Television.
 Opportunities in New York presented themselves before she could run off to LA, and she course corrected her career toward publishing, a dream of hers since childhood.
 After stints as a remote intern for a well-known agent, a bookseller at the famous Books of Wonder, an intern at Soho Press, a literary assistant at Trident Media Group, and a freelance editor working with well-known authors, Hannah joined KT Literary in 2016.
 Hannah is a proud geek and TV junkie, with an all-consuming love for Doctor Who, Harry Potter, and anything created by Joss Whedon.
 With her background in film and television, she is attracted to stories with strong visuals and sharp dialogue, whether presented in edgy speculative or contemporary YA and MG fiction, or dark and lyrical speculative adult fiction.

-Hillary Jacobson of ICM Partners is actively building a list consisting of commercial and literary fiction, YA, as well as narrative non-fiction and memoir.
+Hillary Jacobson is a literary agent at ICM Partners and actively building a list consisting of commercial and literary fiction, YA, as well as narrative non-fiction and memoir.
 She is especially seeking high-concept YA, upmarket fiction, and psychological thrillers.
 Novels with antiheroes or unexpected twists are always a favorite.
-A lifelong obsessive reader, she got into the literary game as soon as she could.
-Prior to working at ICM, she interned at Random House, Janklow & Nesbit (for many a summer) and Alloy Entertainment.
+Prior to working at ICM, she interned at Random House, Janklow & Nesbit and Alloy Entertainment.
 She is a graduate of Brown University.
 She can be reached at email@example.com